 The Power of an Hour can be a spine for their own personal study, such as explained to mothers in the blog post "Momculture through Power of an Hour."

 Young scholars can also use Power of an Hour to recieve new knowledge or share it for the growth of others through doing the following:

-* Research the people studied and do a dramatic presentation during Family Hour or with other families with youth.
+- Research the people studied and do a dramatic presentation during Family Hour or with other families with children and youth.

-* If they are taking music lessons they could learn to place a piece by the composer, even a simplified version of a piece by the musician.
+- If they are taking music lessons they could learn to play a piece by the composer, even a simplified version of a piece by the musician.

-* Teach or demonstrate the basic spelling, grammar, lliving math, living science, root words, or any other facet of Power of an Hour they do not personally need to review.
+- Teach or demonstrate the basic spelling, grammar, living math, living science, root words, or any other facet of Power of an Hour they do not personally need to review.

-Or they can come and review and then be off on their self-directed scholar learning.
+- Or they can come to the Family Hour, use Power of an Hour as review and then be off on their self-directed scholar learning.